Matroids, Feynman categories, and Koszul duality: The Feynman category

 \subsection{Presentation of $\LBS$}

-In this section we give a presentation of the category $\LBScat$, that is a set of structural morphisms that together with isomorphisms generate every other morphisms in $\LBS$, via composition and tensoring.
+In this section we give a presentation of the category $\LBScat$, that is, a set of structural morphisms that together with isomorphisms generate every other morphism in $\LBS$, via composition and tensoring.
 In general, having a presentation of some category $\fcat$, part of a Feynman category $\F = (\nucat, \fcat, \imath)$, is useful from a practical point of view because it makes defining operads over $\F$ a lot easier (one just needs to specify the operad on the generators and check that those morphisms satisfy the right relations).

-\begin{ex} In the case of classical operads, the Feynman category $\Op$ has a natural set of generating structural morphisms given by rooted trees with two inner vertices.
-This translates into the fact that operads can be defined by their partial compositions (composition of two operations). \end{ex}
+\begin{ex} In the case of classical operads, the Feynman category $\Op$ has a natural set of generating structural morphisms which can be represented by rooted trees with two inner vertices.
+This translates into the fact that operads can be defined by their partial compositions (compositions of two operations). \end{ex}

-\begin{prop} Every morphism in $\LBScat$ can be obtained as a composition and tensoring of morphisms of the form $\{G, \un\}$ and isomorphisms. \end{prop} From now on since all our nested sets must contain $\un$ we will omit it (for instance the above generators will be written $\{G\}$). \begin{proof} Iterate Lemma \ref{lemmarecons} with $\S'$ of the form $\{G\}$. \end{proof} \begin{prop} Relations between compositions of generators $\{G\}$ are all generated by the relations
+\begin{prop} Every morphism in $\LBScat$ can be obtained as a composition and tensoring of morphisms of the form $\{G, \un\}$ and isomorphisms. \end{prop} \begin{proof} Iterate Lemma \ref{lemmarecons} with $\S'$ of the form $\{G, \un\}$. \end{proof} In the rest of the article, we will denote $[G] \coloneqq \{G, \un\}$ (viewed as a morphism in $\LBScat$). \begin{prop} Relations between compositions of generators $[G]$ are generated by the relations

 for every pair $G_1 < G_2$, relations

 for every pair $G_1$, $G_2$ of non comparable elements forming a nested set (with $\sigma^{2,3}$ the transposition swapping the two last summands) and relations